(386) 984-0067

 Old Wire Stables offers horsemanship lessons ranging from basic beginner, intermediate to advanced.
 Our trained professionals take the time to teach each student proper horse care and maintenance, horsemanship, and proper equitation, all in a safe and secure environment.

-Click here to download the riding lesson agreement to bring with you
+Click here to complete the digital riding lesson agreement

 1-3 Riders of similar skill level - 1 Hour